Loading environment variables

 Under the script heading Setting Environment Variables, define the HOME and LOGNAME variables.
 There are two options for setting these variables:

-Remove the comment symbols (#) from the HOME and LOGNAME variables using the userinfo program, and enter the correct path to the userinfo program.
-This option configures the script to be usable for any GID/UID the LSAM receives.
+Remove the comment symbols (#) from the HOME and LOGNAME variables using userinfo program, and enter the correct path to userinfo program.
+This option configures the script to be usable for any GID/UID the agent receives.

 # Setting Environment Variables